-- A. FSS perform the generic sanitation verification task to verify compliance with the SPS regulations.
-Noncompliance is the failure of an establishment to meet one or more regulatory requirements in 9 CFR 416.1 416.5.
+A. FSS perform the generic sanitation verification task to verify compliance with the SPS regulations.
+Noncompliance is the failure of an establishment to meet one or more regulatory requirements in 9 CFR 416.1 - 416.5.
 Every time FSS find that the establishment is not meeting the SPS requirements, they are to document the noncompliance on the NR.
-Noncompliance with one or more of the SPS regulatory requirements will be designated as a food safety noncompliance by PHIS. - B. If FSS determine that there is regulatory noncompliance, they are to enter the noncompliance finding and complete a NR in PHIS. - C. If an establishment has not complied with a sanitation performance standard, but product is not directly contaminated, FSS need to determine whether the noncompliance requires a regulatory control action to prevent contamination or adulteration of product. - D. If there is an imminent probability that the noncompliance will result in product adulteration if not addressed immediately, FSS are to take a regulatory control action such as retaining product or rejecting equipment and complete a NR.
+Noncompliance with one or more of the SPS regulatory requirements will be designated as a food safety noncompliance by PHIS.

+B. If FSS determine that there is regulatory noncompliance, they are to enter the noncompliance finding and complete a NR in PHIS.

+C. If an establishment has not complied with a sanitation performance standard, but product is not directly contaminated, FSS need to determine whether the noncompliance requires a regulatory control action to prevent contamination or adulteration of product.

+D. If there is an imminent probability that the noncompliance will result in product adulteration if not addressed immediately, FSS are to take a regulatory control action such as retaining product or rejecting equipment and complete a NR.

-- E. If the noncompliance does not need immediate attention, FSS are to notify the establishment management of the noncompliance and document the finding on a NR. - F. If while performing the sanitation performance standard task, FSS find product is contaminated, FSS are to first determine if this event has food safety impact, is the result of a problem with the Sanitation SOP, or is the result of a problem under sanitary dressing procedures in slaughter operations.
-FSS are to verify that the establishment addresses the noncompliance by meeting the requirements of 9 CFR 416 or 9 CFR 417 as described below.
-FSS are to document the noncompliance using the appropriate Sanitation SOP or HACCP verification task as described in the following sections.
-If FSS determine compliance with the SPS requirements, FSS are to record the results of the original SPS task without a NR and indicate the regulations that were verified.
-FSS are also to note that a HACCP or Sanitation SOP noncompliance was detected in the finding tab and refer to the subsequent HACCP or Sanitation SOP NR.
+E. If the noncompliance does not need immediate attention, FSS are to notify the establishment management of the noncompliance and document the finding on a NR.

+F. If while performing the SPS task, IPP find product is contaminated, IPP are to first determine if this event has food safety impact, is the result of a problem with the Sanitation SOP, or is the result of a problem under sanitary dressing procedures in slaughter operations.
+IPP are to verify that the establishment addresses the noncompliance by meeting the requirements of 9 CFR 416 or 9 CFR 417 as described below.
+IPP are to document the noncompliance using the SPS task they are performing at the time of the observation when the regulation is available in that task.
+IPP are to document the SPS task as compliant and then document the noncompliance using the appropriate Sanitation SOP or HACCP verification task if the noncompliant regulation is not available in the SPS task.

-NOTE: If sanitary dressing procedures are identified as causing contamination in cattle or poultry slaughter operations, FSS are to follow the instructions in either FSIS Directive 6410.1 Verifying Sanitary Dressing and Process Control Procedures in Slaughter Operations of Cattle of Any Age - Revision 1 or FSIS Directive 6410.3 Verifying Sanitary Dressing and Process Control Procedures by Off-Line Inspection Program Personnel (FSS) in Poultry Slaughter Operations).
+NOTE: If sanitary dressing procedures are identified as causing contamination in cattle or poultry slaughter operations, IPP are to follow the instructions in either FSIS Directive 6410.1, Verifying Sanitary Dressing and Process Control Procedures in Slaughter Operations of Cattle of Any Age or , FSIS Directive 6420.5, Verifying Poultry Slaughter Establishments Maintain Adequate Procedures for Preventing Contamination with Feces and Enteric Pathogens.

-- G. If direct product contamination occurs, FSS are to verify that the establishment implements corrective actions, including product control actions, that meet the requirements of 9 CFR 416.15.
-The establishment may need to re-evaluate the effectiveness of its Sanitation SOPs and modify them if they are no longer effective in preventing direct contamination or adulteration of product. - H. If direct product contamination poses a food safety hazard, FSS are to verify that the establishment implements corrective actions, including product control actions, that meet the requirements of 9 CFR 417.3(b).
-These corrective actions include a reassessment to determine whether the unforeseen hazard should be incorporated into the HACCP plan. - I. If FSS determine that a SPS noncompliance is because of the establishment's systemic or repetitive failure to maintain sanitary conditions, they are to document noncompliance with 9 CFR 416.1 in addition to the specific applicable SPS regulation.
+G. If direct product contamination occurs, FSS are to verify that the establishment implements corrective actions, including product control actions, that meet the requirements of 9 CFR 416.15.
+The establishment may need to re-evaluate the effectiveness of its Sanitation SOPs and modify them if they are no longer effective in preventing direct contamination or adulteration of product.

+H. If direct product contamination poses a food safety hazard, FSS are to verify that the establishment implements corrective actions, including product control actions, that meet the requirements of 9 CFR 417.3(b).
+These corrective actions include a reassessment to determine whether the unforeseen hazard should be incorporated into the HACCP plan.

+I. If FSS determine that a SPS noncompliance is because of the establishment's systemic or repetitive failure to maintain sanitary conditions, they are to document noncompliance with 9 CFR 416.1 in addition to the specific applicable SPS regulation.